Israel says Netanyahu's first UAE visit postponed, stirs rights spat with Jordan

-JERUSALEM/AMMAN (Reuters) - An announcement by Israel that Prime Minister Benjamin Netanyahu had postponed a first visit to the United Arab Emirates on Thursday due to a lag in Jordanian overflight rights drew a rare rebuke from Amman over a contested Jerusalem holy site.
+JERUSALEM/AMMAN (Reuters) - Israeli Prime Minister Benjamin Netanyahu’s announcement that he postponed a visit to the United Arab Emirates on Thursday because Jordan delayed granting overflight rights drew a rare rebuke from Amman over a contested Jerusalem holy site.

-An Abu Dhabi appearance would have allowed Netanyahu to put his imprimatur on Israel-UAE ties that were formalised last year - a foreign policy flourish as he seeks re-election on March 23.
+A high-profile first visit to Abu Dhabi in the build-up to an Israeli election on March 23 would have allowed Netanyahu to put his imprimatur on Israel-UAE normalisation ties that were formalised last year.

+A hold-up in permission for Netanyahu’s plane to overfly Jordan “apparently” stemmed from the cancellation of a visit by Jordanian Crown Prince Hussein bin Abdullah to Jerusalem’s Al Aqsa mosque compound on Wednesday over a dispute regarding security arrangements at the site, according to a statement issued by Netanyahu’s office.

+Permission eventually came through but too late for Netanyahu’s itinerary, which included meeting his visiting Hungarian and Czech counterparts back in Jerusalem later on Thursday, the statement said.

 The UAE had not formally confirmed the planned visit, which leaked to Israeli media on Wednesday.

-According to a statement issued by Netanyahu’s office, he and Abu Dhabi’s Crown Prince Sheikh Mohammed bin Zayed al-Nahyan agreed to reschedule.
+Netanyahu later said that he and Abu Dhabi’s Crown Prince Sheikh Mohammed bin Zayed al-Nahyan had since spoken, and had agreed to reschedule and to cooperate in the fight against the coronavirus and on huge investment projects.

-A hold-up in overflight permission from Amman for Netanyahu’s plane “apparently” stemmed from the cancellation of a visit by Jordanian Crown Prince Hussein bin Abdullah to Jerusalem’s Al Aqsa mosque compound on Wednesday over a dispute regarding security arrangements at the site, the statement said.

-Permission eventually came through but too late for Netanyahu’s itinerary, which included meeting his visiting Hungarian and Czech counterparts later on Thursday, it said.

 Jordanian officials were not immediately available for comment on the overflight issue.
 But Foreign Minister Ayman al-Safadi confirmed the crown prince’s cancelled al Aqsa visit - which would have been the first there by Jordan’s future king.